faassen/secretweblog_zola/content/posts/framework-patterns.md

 slug = "framework-patterns"

 [taxonomies]
-tags = ["python", "planetpython", "morepath", "frameworks"]
+tags = ["python", "planetpython", "morepath", "framework"]
 +++

 A software framework is code that calls your (application) code.
 That's